There are a number of designs styles that have been used over the years for wallcoverings designs. Here are just a few:

 - Damask – which is very popular currently

 - Ogee – classic curves more recently used in retro styles and

-- Acanthus – based on the the Mediterranean species of the Acanthus genus of plants.
+- Acanthus – based on the Mediterranean species of the Acanthus genus of plants.

 Lesson 1 – Wallpaper design with Damask

-Damask, named after the city Damascus, is a form of pattern created by weaving.
+Damask, named after the city Damascus, is a form of a pattern created by weaving.
 Woven using one warp yarn and one weft yarn, it is the contrast between these two yarns creates a pattern.
-White table clothes, bedspreads, curtains and upholstery often make use of damask designs.
+White table cloths, bedspreads, curtains and upholstery often make use of damask designs.